-Since the last accounts were published in September, Councillor Joseph Ejiofor, Denise Joseph and Precious Sithole have been welcomed as new trustees to the Board and Sue Logan has ended her term of office, leaving in December.
+Since the last accounts were published, Councillor Joseph Ejiofor has stepped down and Mayor Rokhsana Fiaz been appointed.
+Tara Flood has also ended her term of office.

 The work of the Trustee has been as efficiently supported as ever by the staff, to whom the Trust for London is very grateful for their enthusiasm, loyalty and commitment.